Run with me here—we’re starting with an exercise. 🏋🏻♀️

-Lucidchart is an all-in-one diagram platform that will help you think through and map out each of your processes and what needs to happen next.
+Lucidchart is an all-in-one diagram platform that will help you think through and map out each phase of your project.

 It’s perfect for flowcharts, product specs, or org charts.
 It creates the chain of command and then factors in any contingencies in a cohesive way.
 You can then share the diagrams across the organization or team to help everyone see exactly what needs to happen next.

-- Create and edit shapes for diagrams and processes
+- Create and edit shapes for workflow diagrams and processes

 - Hide layers within diagrams

 - Cloud-based platform that’s accessible from any device

 - Integrates with productivity platforms like Google apps, Workspace, and Slack